kmutwir/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6. [6-multiple_permissions](./6-multiple_permissions) - Add execute permission
    to owner and group owner, and read permission to other users, to file `hello`.
+7. [7-everybody](./7-everybody) - Add execution permission to owner, group owner and other users, for the file `hello`